Qovery/terraform-examples/examples/deploy-a-cron-job/README.md

 # Deploy a cron job

-This ready to use example show you how to deploy a cron job from GitHub (and from an image) on AWS.
+This ready to use example shows you how to deploy a cron job from GitHub (and from an image) on AWS.
 All of that in just a few lines of Terraform file.

 Terraform providers used:

 - [Qovery](https://registry.terraform.io/providers/qovery/qovery/latest/docs)

-## Behind the scene
+## Behind the scenes

-Behind the scene, Qovery:
+Behind the scenes, Qovery:

 1. Creates a complete infrastructure on your AWS account (VPC, Security Groups, Subnet, EKS/Kubernetes...)
 2. Creates Qovery resources: